Are you interested?

 Textile industry

-Sustainable and cost-efficient air and water treatment and reuse in the textile industry
+Sustainable and cost-efficient air and water treatment in the textile industry

 The global textile industry is currently undergoing more challenging times than ever before since the start of the industry.
 Structural, legislative and technical changes are supported by public opinion on, among others, the industry’s environmental impact, which have led the industry into a brand new business landscape.